If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables. Also, it

 Trips - Three of a kind.

-Turn - The card delivered after the flop but
+Turn - The card delivered after the flop but before the river.

 Two Way Hand - 1.
 A high-low hand that has potential to win both the high and the low.
 2. Any hand that has a reasonable chance